felipegontijo/highlighted/README.md

 # HighlightED - Your Knowledge Bank

-Web App that allows users to store information they find interesting or useful on the web into their accounts, i.e. **Wallet**.
+Web App and Browser Extension that allows users to store information they find interesting or useful on the web into their accounts.
+More information to come!
-It connects to a browser extension which listens for text selection by the user and prompts him options to save into his Wallet.

 # Tech Stack